otland/docs/running-your-first-ot-server/setup-webserver-linux.md

 Now you will be prompted for your password (if in putty you will be prompted for the password as soon you click on Open) Insert your password and presh enter (you will not see what you type, so make sure you type your password in the right order).
 Now we are in our server :)

 ## Update and Upgrade the system
-The first thing we will do is updating our ubuntu server with the following command
+The first thing we will do is updating our Ubuntu Server with the following command
 ```bash
 sudo apt update && sudo apt upgrade -y
 ```